The principle of least privilege and why it’s important

 Start all accounts with least privilege

-All account privileges should start as low as possible.
-If a higher level or different access is necessary, add the appropriate permission as needed.
+All account privileges must start as low as possible.
+Where additional access is necessary, add the appropriate permission as needed.
 Remove higher-level permissions from accounts that don’t need them.
-With role-based access control, your administrators can easily set guidelines for permissions required for a given task or responsibility.
-If a user’s role changes, remove permissions to resources no longer needed in the new role.
+With role-based access control, the business will easily set guidelines for positions and roles, in order to create groups to expedite provisioning and better ensure that users have the right permissions required for a given task or responsibility.

 Limit access to higher privileges